itismyera/7-Zip-zstd/DOC/readme.txt

 If you don't like it, you must use standalone version of DLL.
 To compile standalone version of DLL you must include all used parts to project and define some defs.
-For example, 7zip\Bundles\Format7z is a standalone version  of 7z.dll that works with 7z format.
+For example, 7zip\Bundles\Format7z is a standalone version  of Zipr.dll that works with 7z format.
 So you can use such DLL in your project without additional DLL files.